Chicken Raising Tips for Beginners

 Information on raising backyard chickens

-Chickens bring this home—life, death, and messiness.
+Chickens bring this home—life, death, and the messiness that comes with it.

 These little ones depend on us for everything: Heat, water, food, and even cleaning their tiny fluffy rears.